FrazierMark/Moto_Configurator/README.md

 # Moto_Configurator

-## This is a application that allows users to select and style/color different parts of a 3D motorcycle.
+## This is an application that allows users to select and style/color different parts of a 3D motorcycle.

 ![Screen shot of Moto Configurator App](https://imgur.com/uxfXod8.png)
 ![Screen shot of Moto Configurator App](https://imgur.com/fTgOqum.png)